If you have been placed on probation, read about your next steps below. For probation policies, click on probation dismissal level.

 - Obtain a “Petition for Reinstatement” form from the Evaluations Office (SSC-40) during the semester you sit-out.
 Fill out the petition and submit it to the Evaluations Office.

-- Holds will be released in December for spring 2017 re-enrollment (reinstatement).
+- Holds will be released in November prior to Spring re-enrollment (reinstatement).
 To view classes that are open now, look for the “Open Classes” link on the homepage.
 You may need to crash your courses for the semester.